 By Kaj Larsen, Correspondent

-Editor's note: Kaj is covering the aftermath of the flooding in Pakistan.
+Editor's note: Kaj is covering the aftermath of the flooding in Pakistan for American Morning.
 Watch his reports on AMERICAN MORNING at 6:00AM Eastern.

 One way of describing the flood crisis in Pakistan is as two separate catastrophes: one in the north and one in the south.